webplatform/docs/javascript/Function/bind/index.md

 ---
 title: bind
-tags:
-  - JS
-  - Basic
+attributions:
+  - 'Microsoft Developer Network: [Article](http://msdn.microsoft.com/en-us/library/ie/ff841995(v=vs.94).aspx)'
 readiness: 'Ready to Use'
 summary: 'For a given function, creates a bound function that has the same body as the original function.
 In the bound function, the this object resolves to the passed in object.
 The bound function has the specified initial parameters.'
+tags:
+  - JS
+  - Basic
 uri: javascript/Function/bind

 ---
-# bind

-## Summary
+## <span>Summary</span>

 For a given function, creates a bound function that has the same body as the original function.
 In the bound function, the this object resolves to the passed in object.
 The bound function has the specified initial parameters.

-## Syntax
+## <span>Syntax</span>

+<span class="language">JavaScript</span>

     function.bind( thisArg [, arg1 [, arg2 [, argN ]]])